-There are several ways of obtaining temporary or permanent residency in Mexico.
+Starting the process for a temporary or permanent resident visa?
 If you don’t have any Mexican born relatives in your immediate family or immediate family members who are holders of resident cards in Mexico, this is what you have to do.

-The first step to Mexican residency, either temporary or permanent, is to apply through a Mexican consulate in your country.
+The first step to Mexican residency is to apply through a Mexican consulate in your country.
 Consult this embassy finder to locate your nearest one.

 It all depends on the Mexican consulate that you are going to work with.
-It is advisable to apply at a consulate that is located in your home country.
+However, is advisable to apply at the consulate that is closer to your home.

-A: Usually, in the US and Canada, there are financial requirements that need to be fulfilled.
-You may bring investment or saving-accounts statements to show financial solvency.
+Usually in USA and Canada, there are always financial requirements to fulfill.
+For example, you may bring investment or saving-accounts statements to show financial solvency.
 If not, you can show bank statements or pay stubs if you receive a salary or a pension.

 You can also apply as an investor if you have a property or a business in Mexico.
 Amounts again vary according to each consulate.

-Q: How long will the interview last for my Mexico residency visa?
+How long will the interview last for my Mexico Residency Visa?

-The initial interview at the consulate of your choice could take 15 to 20 minutes, or even less depending on what questions the consulate may have for you.
-The interviews are typically standard, and you’ll receive a visa in your passport that can bring you one step closer to a Mexico permanent resident card or a temporary resident card.
+The initial interview at the consulate of your choice could take 15 to 20 minutes, or even less depending on what questions the consulate asks.
+That said, the interviews are typically standard and you’ll receive a visa in your passport that can bring you a step closer to a Mexican permanent or temporary resident card.